mrcllpnn/AngularSeed-MVCDemo/README.md

 1. Fork or download the code from this repository.
 1. Open the sln file in the /API directory in Visual Studio and start the project in Debug mode.
+1. Change the localhost port numbers in [app.js](AngularSeed-MVCDemo/UI/app/app.js) to your own config.
 1. Get the Angular application working.
     1. Be sure NPM and Bower are installed
         * Type `npm` at the command-line.
 If you don't have it, get it here: [NPM](https://www.npmjs.org/)